The NI Composite Economic Index was published today by the Northern Ireland Statistics & Research Agency. The key findings are that:

 - The Northern Ireland Composite Economic Index (NICEI) is an experimental quarterly measure of the performance of the Northern Ireland (NI) economy based on available official statistics.

-- The NICEI output measures relate to the first quarter (January-March) of 2017.
+- The NICEI output measures relate to the first quarter (January - March) of 2016.
 These estimates are based on surveys of businesses and estimates of change are subject to sampling error.
 Figures for a quarter may be revised if more complete information subsequently becomes available.

 - This report will be of interest to Ministers, policy makers, public bodies, the business community, banks, economic commentators, academics and the general public with an interest in the local economy.

-- The detailed statistical bulletin is available on the NISRA website.
+- The detailed statistical bulletin is available from the NISRA website.

-- Further information and tables from each of the data sources are available on the NISRA website.
+- Further information and tables from each of the data sources are available from NISRA.